Imagine, Design, Plan and Create fruitful and resilient land and people-scapes that complement and enhance the natural world.

 Depending on the scale, timeframe and type of project Earthcare can project manage, and/or recommend contractors and specialists to carry out the implementation of a design.

-For site visits and consultation processes we charge an hourly rate plus a mileage fee.
+For intial site visits we charge a one off fee per visit, plus a mileage fee.

 Implementation costs are generally quoted for by sub-contractors with whom we partner plus an hourly project management fee.